In this post, I will show you the softest, lightest and fluffiest Japanese milk bread recipe.

 But in the Far East at Hokkaido, Japan, at the land of the rising sun, people living there are making bread with a soft, tender and silky smooth texture, taking the position at the other end of the spectrum.

 Japanese or Hokkaido milk bread has become the typical stable in Japan, It is as light as a feather and can tear apart like cotton when it is fresh from the oven.
-It is a big contrast to hard crusted, razor-sharp crusty hard rolls that can slice up your tongue.

 Read on if you are willing to stick your neck out trying something unconventional.